prashant-kikani/prashant-kikani.github.io/_posts/2021-5-23-living-in-simulation.markdown

 Answers to these questions are most likely not possible to get in our very tiny(relative to the cosmic scale) lifetime of ~80-100 years.
 At this point in time, it's all about the probabilities of something is true or not.

-The purpose of asking these questions is to expand the horizon of imagination and push forward the limits of our thinking.
+The purpose of asking these questions is to expand the horizon of our imagination and push forward the limits of our thinking.
 In other words, answers to these questions are may not possible to get, but along the way, we discover so many things, that it makes it worthwhile to pursue the journey of finding the answer.

 After all, that's how every innovation starts, from a noble pursuit of wonder.

-I believe that, chances are very high of we are living in a simulation.
-Here are some hypothesis which supports that.
+Coming to this post, I believe that chances are high of we are living in a simulation.
+Here are some hypotheses which supports that.

 # Program the fundamental laws.